become a hearing aid specialist

-Hearing aid specialists perform hearing tests and ear exams to determine if a hearing aid will help their client’s hearing loss symptoms.
+Hearing aid specialists perform hearing tests and ear exams.
+Additionally, they determine if a hearing aid will help their client’s hearing loss symptoms.
 They also ensure the proper fit is made for any assistive hearing device.
-Along with educating clients how to properly maintain their own hearing aids, they can help with routine maintenance and servicing of these devices as well.
+Along with educating clients how to properly maintain their own hearing aids, they help with routine maintenance and servicing of these devices as well.
+Watch a video to learn what a hearing aid specialist does.

 How to Become a Hearing Aid Specialist